CollaboRateMgmt/CollaboRate/README.md

 As stated in the introduction, not everything is crowdsourced under the CollaboRate process.
 Yet the activities that are crowdsourced, are expected to account for a significant portion of the project work.
 These activities are as follows:
 - detailed requirement validation (in case invalid requirements slip through to the crowd)
-- design and code documentation
+- design documentation, pseudocode documentation
 - design and partial development (break down of requirements into use cases, and then into pseudocode)
-- partial testing (of the work done by the other crowd members)
+- partial review/code review (validation of tasks created by the other crowd members)
-- test automation development
+- partial testing (test automation development)

 # Software Testing, Maintenance and Customer Support